Super Somebodies

 Bessy sighed before saying what was bugging her.
 “For some people—people like me—doing our best isn’t good enough.
 I’m a C student in everything,” she bemoaned.

 Mrs. Zay had an answer Bessy didn’t expect.
-“Given I’m a grown-up, you might be surprised to hear I’m not a fan of saying people just need to do their best,” she revealed.
+“Because I’m a grown-up, you might be surprised to hear I’m not a fan of saying people just need to do their best,” she revealed.

 Bessy’s eyes widened.